 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 The hand contains 27 bones.
-Each one belongs to one of three regions: the carpals, wrist, or the metacarpals, which forming the
+Each one belongs to one of three regions: the carpals, (wrist), the metacarpals, (the

 the most proximal bones of the hand.
 The carpals are often split into two rows,

 the proximal row containing the scaphoid, lunate, triquetrum, and pisiform,

 moving lateral to medial.

 The scaphoid and lunate articulate with the radius,

 and the lunate and triquetrum articulate with the articular disk of the wrist.

 The pisiform carpal is a sesamoid bone, located within a tendon and is not

 The distal row contains the trapezium,

 trapezoid, capitate, and hamate, moving lateral to medial.
 The trapezium